hemangshah/HHPageView/README.md

 **Manually** - Add `HHPageView.h` and  `HHPageView.m` to your Project. **All set**.

+## Usage

+<b>Common steps:</b>

+-  Import HHPageView in your class where you want to use.

+- Bind your View Controller with this delegate.

+`HHPageViewDelegate`

+`@interface ViewController () <HHPageViewDelegate>`

+`@end`

+1. Add in Storyboard or XIB.
+ - Define IBOutlet HHPageView *pageView.
+ - You can add a UIView of the size you want.
+ - Change the view type to HHPageView from the Identity Inspector > Custom Class.
+ - Add below code to customzie HHPageView.
+ - Done!

+2. You can also add HHPageView programmatically.

+`//Set delegate to the pageView object.
+To handle page changes event.
+[pageView setDelegate:self];

+//Set Base View
+//Note: You don't need to set baseScrollView if there's only one HHPageView per view controller.
+[pageView setBaseScrollView:scrollView];

+//Set Images for Active and Inactive state.
+[pageView setImageActiveState:[UIImage  imageNamed:@"selected.png"] InActiveState:[UIImage  imageNamed:@"unselected.png"]];

+//Tell PageController, the number of pages you want to show.
+[pageView setNumberOfPages:totalPages];

+//Set HHPageView Type: Horizontal or Vertical [pageControllerVertical setHHPageViewType:HHPageViewVerticalType];

+//Tell PageController to show page from this page index.
+[pageView setCurrentPage:3];

+//Show when you ready!
+[pageView load];`

 ## Features

-1. A replacement of UIPageControl in iOS
+1. A replacement of UIPageControl in iOS.
-2. Completely written in Objective-C
-3. Add either Horizontally or Vertically
+2. Add either Horizontally or Vertically.
-4. Customization
+3. Customization & Dynamic.
-5. Dynamic
-6. Easy to setup and use.
+4. Easy to setup and use.

 ## Screenshot
 <table>